George Harper (MP): Political career

 In February 1547, Harper was knighted.
 He held several offices.
 He was Esquire of the body by 1533; Justice of the Peace for Kent from 1539 to 1547; keeper of the manor of Penshurst, Kent 1543; Sheriff of Kent from 1548 to 1549 and held several commissions.

 George Harper had been the ward of his grandfather after his father's death.
 After the death of his grandfather, Harper's stepfather, Alexander Culpeper, purchased his wardship for £180.
 The Culpepers were a well-known Kentish family during the sixteenth century.
 At the age of 21, he married his stepfather's great-niece Lucy Peckham.
 He became a courtier at the court of Henry VIII, and became an esquire of the body.
 During the Lincolnshire Rising in 1536, Harper was trusted to carry letters between the King and the Duke of Suffolk, who was leading the King's troops against the protesters.

 Although the Harpers were from Essex, his stepfather, and his first wife, held most of their lands in Kent.
 Harper's dispute with Lucy led to legal proceedings; she had appealed to the King's chief minister, Thomas Cromwell, that Harper was refusing to support her because she would not put half her lands in his possession.

 In 1540, the King married Catherine Howard, whose mother was Joyce Culpeper, a distant relative of Harper's stepfather.
-In 1540, Harper secured a private Act (32 Hen.
-VIII, c.
+In 1540, Harper secured a private act (32 Hen.
+8. c.
 72) against his wife, giving him much of what she had inherited from her brother, including the manor of Horne Place in Kent.